gchq/Gaffer/library/tinkerpop/README.md

 - Removal of entities/edges or properties - base Gaffer currently does not support this.
 - TinkerPop Graph Computer is not supported.
-- Graph Variables can't be updated, there is limited support for this in base Gaffer as usually requires shutting down and restarting the Graph.
+- Graph Variables can't be updated - there is limited support for this in base Gaffer as usually requires shutting down and restarting the Graph.
 - TinkerPop Transactions are not supported.